 AUTHORS AND CONTRIBUTORS

-The originating author of this review is Mark Pyman, who is the managing editor of CurbingCorruption.
-Additional contributions have been made by Ian Kaplan.
+The originating authors of this review are Mark Pyman, who is the managing editor of CurbingCorruption, and education specialist Ian Kaplan.

 Your analysis is likely to start from and understanding of the different types of corruption that exist in your area of responsibility, or across the education sector.
 The corruption in your system won’t be exactly the same as in this list of specific issues below (called a typology), but it’s a good place to start.

 Here is the typology that we recommend you use as the starting point of your analysis.
 From this you can remove the insignificant or irrelevant ones, or add others. start with.
 It identifies 36 different corruption types in education across six categories:

 This typology dates from 2017, when it was developed by Mark Pyman as a synthesis from other typologies so that it could be applied to a whole national education system.
 It then formed part of a large analysis of the entire school education system in Afghanistan.
 Despite the severity of the corruption issues in that country, the typology itself closely resembles those of less corrupt countries.
 That report had a significant t impact in catalysing change in Afghanistan’s Education Ministry and you can read that Afghanistan report here.

 There is a second way that you can structure the corruption issues – to group them underneath OECD’s six building blocks of an education system.
 This may be useful if you are working with large institutional bodies such as OECD.
 Here is how it would look:

 If you want to look in more depth, several other education-corruption typologies have been developed over the years, mostly by international development organisations.
 They start from the early work of Poisson and Hallak (2007) of UNESCO Corrupt schools, corrupt universities: what can be done?